 Building Trades Program students learn and develop skills through a combination of classroom-structured units, manipulative lab projects, and mentored job experiences.
 Classroom units provide students with necessary information on safety, blueprint reading, and craft work processes.
 Manipulative projects provide students the opportunity to learn craft skills at their own pace in a mock job site setting.
 The Building Trades Lab is a state-of-the-art facility where students learn in an individualized, competency-based setting, mastering skills by constructing manipulative projects.
-Mentored job experiences provide students the opportunity to apply learned skills as well as develop new skills while working under the guiding supervision of skilled contractors on job sites around North lowa.
+Mentored job experiences provide students the opportunity to apply learned skills as well as develop new skills while working under the guiding supervision of skilled contractors on job sites around North Iowa.

 Incoming students are eligible to compete for scholarships through the Tom and Linda Schaefer Endowment Fund, which provides twelve \$1,000 scholarships each year for NIACC Building Trades students.
-Graduating students are eligible to compete for a \$500 scholarship awarded each semester by the Contractors' Advisory Association and the North Iowa Area Builders Exchange.
+Graduating students are eligible to compete for a \$500 scholarship awarded each semester by the North Iowa Area Builders Exchange.
 The Contractors' Advisory Association has also created a financial assistance agreement to enable a contractor to repay a portion of a student's educational costs after the student has completed the program requirements.
 In exchange for a commitment to work for a Contractors' Advisory Association member contractor after graduation, a student may receive full or partial tuition assistance from the contractor.
-A diploma will be awarded upon successful completion of the prescribed curriculum with a grade point average of 2.00 (C) or better.
+Upon successful completion of the prescribed curriculum with a grade point average of 2.00 (C) or above, the student is awarded a diploma.